 The get away with it because the company has the capacity to design the jewelry and display it on the customers wrist, finger, neck or ankle without actually making the pieces, a virtual piece displays on the customers body as if it were real.
 After that, it’s a snap to get the order.
 And the best part, every piece is unique to the customer.
 Rich people love that shit and the markups are death defying.
 More appealing to the entitled is the fact that it’s at least three months before the piece is delivered.
 In fact, the stuff is made in a week or less, it’s all in the anticipation.

 The three children come scrambling up the hill.
 Our house two thirds of the way up the mountain, situated backwards on purpose.
-The front faces the mountain, the back, where the living area, kitchen, patio and pool face the down slope.
+The front faces the mountain, the back, the living area, kitchen, patio and pool face the down slope.
 It affords us a view of the ocean, to the left a lower promontory where the waves crash up and over the rocks.
-The sun sets to the more open side on the right, on a clear day, it seems the water is on fire as the sun sinks down the horizon.
+At sunset it seems the water is on fire, clouds alight with orange and red.

 Mickey, “We’re starving, is it lunch yet?”